Permanent Magnet Moving Coil Instrument (PMMC) – Working and Application

-This torque ensures the pointer comes to an equilibrium position i.e. at rest in the scale without oscillating to give accurate reading.
-In PMMC as the coil moves in the magnetic filed, eddy current sets up in a metal former or core on which the coil is wound or in the circuit of the coil itself which opposes the motion of the coil resulting in slow swing of pointer and than come to rest quickly with very little oscillation.
+This torque ensures the pointer reaches an equilibrium position, i.e. at rest in the scale, without oscillating to give an accurate reading.
+In PMMC, as the coil moves in the magnetic field, eddy current sets up in a metal former or core on which the coil is wound or in the circuit of the coil itself, which opposes the motion of the coil resulting in the slow swing of a pointer and then come to rest quickly with very little oscillation.

-A coil of thin wire is mounted on an aluminum frame (spindle) positioned between the poles of a U shaped permanent magnet which is made up of magnetic alloys like alnico.
+A coil of thin wire is mounted on an aluminium frame (spindle) positioned between the poles of a U shaped permanent magnet, made up of magnetic alloys like alnico.

-When a current flow through the coil, it generates a magnetic field which is proportional to the current in case of an ammeter.
+When a current flow through the coil, it generates a magnetic field proportional to the current in an ammeter.
 The deflecting torque is produced by the electromagnetic action of the current in the coil and the magnetic field.

-When the torques are balanced the moving coil will stopped and its angular deflection represent the amount of electrical current to be measured against a fixed reference, called a scale.
-If the permanent magnet field is uniform and the spring linear, then the pointer deflection is also linear.
+When the torques are balanced, the moving coil will stop, and its angular deflection represents the amount of electrical current to be measured against a fixed reference, called a scale.
+If the permanent magnet field is uniform and the spring linear, the pointer deflection is also linear.

 The controlling torque is provided by two phosphorous bronze flat coiled helical springs.
 These springs serve as a flexible connection to the coil conductors.

-Damping is caused by the eddy current set up in the aluminum coil which prevents the oscillation of the coil.
+Damping is caused by the eddy current set up in the aluminium coil, which prevents the oscillation of the coil.

-The PMMC has a variety of uses onboard ship.
-It can be used as:
+The PMMC has a variety of uses onboard ships.
+For example, it can be used as:

-When PMMC is used as an ammeter, except for a very small current range, the moving coil is connected across a suitable low resistance shunt, so that only small part of the main current flows through the coil.
+When PMMC is used as an ammeter, except for a minimum current range, the moving coil is connected across a suitable low resistance shunt so that only a small part of the main current flows through the coil.

-The shunt consists of a number of thin plates made up of alloy metal, which is usually magnetic and has a low temperature coefficient of resistance, fixed between two massive blocks of copper.
-A resistor of same alloy is also placed in series with the coil to reduce errors due to temperature variation.
+The shunt consists of several thin plates made up of alloy metal, which is usually magnetic and has a low-temperature coefficient of resistance, fixed between two massive blocks of copper.
+A resistor of the same alloy is also placed in series with the coil to reduce errors due to temperature variation.

 When PMMC is used as a voltmeter, the coil is connected in series with high resistance.
-Rest of the function is same as above.
-The same moving coil can be used as an ammeter or voltmeter with an interchange of above arrangement
+The rest of the function is the same as above.
+The same moving coil can be used as an ammeter or voltmeter to interchange the above arrangement.

-Galvanometer is used to measure small value of current along with its direction and strength.
-It is mainly used onboard to detect and compare different circuits in a system.
+The galvanometer is used to measure a small value of current along with its direction and strength.
+It is mainly used on board to detect and compare different circuits in a system.

 5) Ohm Meter:

-The ohm meter is used to measure resistance of the electric circuit by applying a voltage to a resistance with the help of battery.
+The ohmmeter is used to measure the resistance of the electric circuit by applying a voltage to resistance with the help of a battery.
 A galvanometer is used to determine the flow of current through the resistance.
-The galvanometer scale is marked in ohms and as the resistance varies, since the voltage is fixed, the current through the meter will also vary.
+The galvanometer scale is marked in ohms, and as the resistance varies since the voltage is fixed, the current through the meter will also vary.

 - The PMMC consumes less power and has great accuracy.

-- It has uniformly divided scale and can cover arc of 270 degree.
+- It has a uniformly divided scale and can cover an arc of 270 degrees.

 - The PMMC has a high torque to weight ratio.

-- It can be modified as ammeter or voltmeter with suitable resistance.
+- It can be modified as an ammeter or voltmeter with suitable resistance.

-- It has efficient damping characteristics and is not affected by stray magnetic field.
+- It has efficient damping characteristics and is not affected by a stray magnetic field.

 - It produces no losses due to hysteresis.

-- The moving coil instrument can only be used on D.C supply as the reversal of current produces reversal of torque on the coil.
+- The moving coil instrument can only be used on D.C supply as the current reversal produces a torque on the coil.

-- It’s very delicate and sometimes uses ac circuit with a rectifier.
+- It’s very delicate and sometimes uses an AC circuit with a rectifier.

 - It’s costly as compared to moving coil iron instruments.

-- It may show error due to loss of magnetism of permanent magnet.
+- It may show an error due to the loss of magnetism of the permanent magnet.

-What are different reason that causes error in PMMC?
+What are the different reasons that cause an error in PMMC?

-- Temperature effect: Error in the reading of the PMMC may cause due to change in the temperature which will effect the resistance of the moving coil.
-The temperature coefficients of the value of coefficient of copper wire in moving coil is 0.04 per degree celsius rise in temperature.
-Since the coil has a lower temperature coefficient, it will have a faster rate of temperature rises which will result in increase in the resistance causing an error
+- Temperature effect: Error in the reading of the PMMC may cause a change in the temperature, which will affect the resistance of the moving coil.
+The temperature coefficients of the value of the coefficient of copper wire in the moving coil are 0.04 per degree Celsius rise in temperature.
+Since the coil has a lower temperature coefficient, it will have a faster rate of temperature rises, resulting in an increase in the resistance, causing an error.

 - Spring material and age: The other factor which may lead to error in the PMMC reading is the quality and contortion of the spring.
 Old ageing spring will not allow the pointer to show the correct reading making an error.

-- Ageing of Magnet: Along with the age, the effect of heat and vibration will reduce the magnetic effect of the permanent magnet which will produce an error in the reading.
+- Ageing of Magnet: Along with age, the effect of heat and vibration will reduce the magnetic effect of the permanent magnet, which will produce an error in the reading.

 Can PMMC be used to measure AC?

-If the frequency is low enough, the PMMC with addition to a rectifier can be used to measure AC which convert the measured quantity into a dc current typically less than 1mA.
-Add an appropriate scale and you have a meter.
+If the frequency is low enough, the PMMC with a rectifier can measure AC which converts the measured quantity into a DC typically less than 1mA.
+Add an appropriate scale, and you have a meter.

-What will happen if I use it on high frequency AC?
+What will happen if I use it with high-frequency AC?

-If frequency of ac is high, the meter just vibrates in and around the zero value (preferable to verify with a centre zero meter), and finally stops responding to ac
+If the frequency of ac is high, the meter vibrates in and around the zero value (preferable to verify with a centre zero meter) and finally stops responding to ac